Specialty & Ensemble Classes

 with Brian Nelson and Eric Carlson

 This ensemble class explores tunes from the old-time music genre - from singing Carter Family songs to playing instrumental tunes from all over North America.
 All instruments are welcome, including (but not limited to) guitar, fiddle, banjo, mandolin, ukulele, and upright bass.
 Students can take this class in perpetuity; new songs are explored each session.
+This class will teach tunes by ear, but sheet music is also provided.

 Want to brush up on your skills first?
 Check out our other classes for adults or explore our upcoming free jams.